DCL: Differential Contrastive Learning for Geometry-Aware Depth Synthesis: Related Work

 {\bf Depth synthesis.} To inject realistic noise into synthetic depth maps, \cite{landau2015simulating} proposes an empirical noise model of the depth sensor's transmitter/receiver system, which captures sensor-specific noise and may not generalize to different ones.
 Similarly, \cite{planche2017depthsynth} explicitly models sensor noise, material properties, and surface geometry for depth synthesis, but is limited to single CAD models.
-One can also add random Gaussian noise and dropout to synthesize additive sensor noise and missing regions \cite{seoud2018increasing,litvak2019learning,iversen2017generation}.
+One can also add random Gaussian noise and dropout to synthesize additive sensor noise and missing regions \cite{seoud2018increasing,litvak2019learning}.
 Furthermore, \cite{shrivastava2017learning} applies adversarial training to synthesize realistic hand pose images, and \cite{atapour2019generative} synthesizes holes with a network trained to predict missing regions from RGB images.
 Similarly, \cite{gu2020coupled} learns the hole prediction from real RGBD images, but relies on image translation to bring synthetic images to the real domain such that the learned hole prediction model can be applied on synthetic RGB images.
 One can also apply domain adaptation for depth-based predictive tasks \cite{Liu_2019_ICCV,wu2019squeezesegv2}.
-However, these methods do not focus on generating realistic depth maps.
-Our method focuses on realistic depth synthesis, and the synthesized depth maps can be used for any tasks that take depth as input, so it can be used in conjunction with domain adaptation methods when the task is known.
-Also related are works on depth enhancement, semantic segmentation, and surface normal estimation \cite{handa2016understanding,couprie2013indoor,hazirbas2016fusenet,wang2018depth,zhang2018joint,sweeney2019supervised,song2020channel,lu2014depth,jeon2018reconstruction,sterzentsenko2019self,yan2018ddrnet,qi2018geonet,li2015depth,zeng2019deep}.
-However, we treat realistic depth synthesis as our primary task and evaluate the quality of the synthesized depth maps on these tasks in a synthetic-to-real setting.
+However, these methods do not generate realistic depth maps.
+Our method focuses on realistic depth synthesis, and the synthesized depth maps can be used for any tasks that take depth as input.
+Even though our method can be used in conjunction with domain adaptation methods when specific tasks are known, we treat realistic depth synthesis as our primary goal and evaluate the quality of the synthesized depth maps using specific geometric reasoning tasks.